Last Updated on October 11, 2020 by eattalktraveljapan

 Another one of our favorite heavier Japanese foods may surprise you: curry.
 Although many people don’t realize it, Japanese curry is fantastic.
 CoCo Ichibanya is a popular curry chain that’s expanded all over the world, but we recommend you go for a local place in Osaka.
 If you do, you’ll quickly discover that Osaka is one of the best curry cities in Japan.

-4. Tokyo Region
+4. Tokyo Travel Guide

 First on your Japan travel itinerary: Three days in Tokyo

-For two weeks in Japan, we recommend you stick to three days in Tokyo.
+Since you only have two weeks in Japan, we recommend you stick to three days in Tokyo.
 While that’s a short amount of time for such an amazing city, if you spend too much of your time there, you’ll get a very biased view of Japan.

 Tokyo is a huge city with a lot to see and do, so three days will really just scratch the surface, but you can get a nice introduction to what the city is all about.
 Hopefully, it will make you want to return to see more in the future.